-- Screening a colonoscopy is considered a colorectal screening when there are no signs or symptoms of illness (such as bleeding, change in bowel habits or pain) or if you have had previous diagnosis of colon cancer or colon polyps.
-This is considered a preventive screening and is covered at no charge, although cost shares may apply for other covered services and supplies provided during your visit.
-Please refer to the Preventive Care Benefits section for more information about preventive services. - Please note: if your Provider performs a polyp biopsy during a recommended preventive colorectal screening, the provider may bill the biopsy and related labs as diagnostic rather than preventive, and your plan's cost sharing will apply. - Diagnostic colonoscopies for those who previously had a cancerous polyp or other prior conditions in the bowel are not considered preventive screening colonoscopies.
-When you have symptoms a colonoscopy is considered diagnostic in nature and your plan's cost sharing will apply. - Surveillance lastly, a surveillance colonoscopy is one that occurs more frequently due to prior disease or findings that your provider is following.
-Surveillance colonoscopies are subject to cost sharing, and will be covered according to your plan's deductible, co-pay, and coinsurance agreements.
+- Preventive Colon Cancer Colonoscopy a colonoscopy is considered a type of colorectal screening and covered in accordance with the USPSTF recommendations, when there are no signs or symptoms of illness (such as bleeding, change in bowel habits or pain) or if you have not been previously diagnosed with cancerous colon polyp(s).
+This is considered a preventive screening and is covered at no charge.
+Please refer to the Preventive Care Benefits provision for more information about preventive services. - Note: If your Provider performs a polyp biopsy during a recommended preventive colonoscopy, the Provider should bill the biopsy and related labs as preventive, and no Member Cost Sharing will apply. - Diagnostic colonoscopies for those who previously had a cancerous polyp or other prior conditions in the bowel are not considered preventive screening colonoscopies.
+When you have symptoms a colonoscopy is considered diagnostic in nature and your plan's Cost Sharing will apply.